-Trump tied Ukraine aid to inquiries he sought, Bolton book says - The Boston Globe
+Trump Tied Ukraine Aid to Inquiries He Sought, Bolton Book Says - The Boston Globe

 Multiple people described Bolton’s account of the Ukraine affair.

-Schiff on Sunday also appeared to urge Chief Justice John Roberts, who is presiding over the trial, to use his authority to determine whether witnesses might be appropriate, and if so, which ones.

-Democrats have been pushing for four witnesses — including Bolton and Mick Mulvaney, the acting White House chief of staff — over the strong objections of Senator Mitch McConnell, the Senate’s majority leader.

-Bolton’s book presents an outline of what he might testify to if he is called as a witness in the Senate impeachment trial, the people said.
+The book presents an outline of what Bolton might testify to if he is called as a witness in the Senate impeachment trial, the people said.
 The White House could use the prepublication review process, which has no set time frame, to delay or even kill the book’s publication or omit key passages.

 Over dozens of pages, Bolton described how the Ukraine affair unfolded over several months until he departed the White House in September.
 He described not only the president’s private disparagement of Ukraine but also new details about senior Cabinet officials who have publicly tried to sidestep involvement.